 Vernal pool.
-Wetland or temporary pond that typically has ponded water only part of the year.
-Because the pool is temporary, it provides critical habitat for certain wildlife to breed and complete their life cycle.
 A body of water, typically seasonal, that provides essential breeding habitat for certain amphibians and invertebrates, does not support viable fish population, and meets the criteria established by the New Hampshire Fish and Game Department, Nongame and Endangered Wildlife Program, Identification and Documentation of Vernal Pools in New Hampshire, rev 2004.